AcademySoftwareFoundation/OpenColorIO/docs/quick_start/installation.rst

-Next step is to run cmake, which looks for things such as the compiler's required arguments, optional requirements like Python, Nuke, OpenImageIO etc
+Next step is to run cmake, which looks for things such as the compiler's required arguments, optional requirements like Python, OpenImageIO etc

-As we want to install OCIO to a custom location (instead of the default ``/usr/local``), we will run cmake with ``CMAKE_INSTALL_PREFIX``.
+For this example we will show how to install OCIO to a custom location (instead of the default ``/usr/local``), we will thus run cmake with ``CMAKE_INSTALL_PREFIX``.

 Still in ``/tmp/ociobuild``, run::